French Toast

 Recipe Tips

 • Work in batches if necessary.
-Depending on the size of your skillet or griddle, you’ll likely need to cook this French toast in batches.
+Depending on the size of your skillet or griddle, you’ll likely need to work in batches.
 To keep early batches warm while you cook the rest, place them on a baking sheet and tent them with foil.
 Hold in a 200°F oven until you’re ready to serve.

 • Don’t skip the toppings.
 Maple syrup is a must, but no need to stop there!
 Top slices with fresh fruit like strawberries or raspberries or even homemade blueberry compote.
 They would also be wonderful with peanut butter, honey butter, or a dusting of powdered sugar.